After Photos by Jill Tiongco Photography

 Recycled paint from Recolor in a Dove colorway freshened the walls and helped improve the indoor air quality along with a Molekule air purifier.
 That’s good news, since indoor air is up to 5x more polluted than outdoor air.
 (We were shocked when we first learned that too.)

 We reused existing accent tables as nightstands as well as an existing piece for the dresser.
-And a sustainably made vanity from DIMS, designed by Ladies & Gentlemen Studio based in Brooklyn, now offers a sunny spot for beauty routines or work-from-home sessions.
+And a sustainably made vanity, designed by Ladies & Gentlemen Studio based in Brooklyn, now offers a sunny spot for beauty routines or work-from-home sessions.
 The closet, too, received a makeover, using California Closets’ new Everyday System, a collaboration with Martha Stewart.
 And, to better highlight the window arches, Cellular Shades from The Shade Store now open either up or down; plus, they are insulating for those cold Chicago winters.

 In the end, the original bedroom gave Elemental Green a clean slate to infuse nontoxic materials and thoughtful furnishings that support a healthy night’s rest and an invigorating morning.